MRCIEU/activityBigrams/README.md

 ## 4) Tests of confounding factors for those in sample vs those not in sample

 We create a dataset to perform the confounder analysis.
-This is different from the main dataset because it contains all the participants that came to the F11 clinic.
+This is different from the main dataset because it contains all the participants that came to the F11 clinic, with an indicator variable `insample` denoting whether each person is in our sample.

 ```bash
 cd confounderAnalysis/